Why we built this

 Your tasks live in one place.
 You access them from whichever interface fits the moment:

 Your terminal — where you work.
 Add tasks with natural language.
 Filter by project, tag, or date.
 Script it, automate it, pipe it.
 Sub-100ms.
-No GUI to load.
+No GUI to load, no browser tab to find.

 Your calendar — where you plan.
 Tasks with times become calendar events automatically.
 Standard ICS feeds that work with Apple Calendar, Google Calendar, Outlook — anything that reads an .ics URL.
-No integration to configure.
-No OAuth flow.
+Change windows, review meetings, follow-ups — they show up alongside everything else on your calendar without you lifting a finger.

 Your AI assistant — where you think.
-Ask Claude what’s overdue.
-Tell it to add a task.
-Say “mark the deploy task done.”
+Ask Claude what’s due this week.
+Tell it to add a follow-up.
+Say “mark the migration task done.”
 Your actual AI assistant, the one you already use for everything else, now has full access to your tasks.

 What we believe